julianduque/erlang-unshort/README.md

 # Unshort
-An URL unshorter written in Erlang
+An URL unshortener written in Erlang

 ## Compile